Peoria Mineral Springs: Renovation

 In 1969, the Traynor family purchased the property to save it from demolition and restore the historic residence.
 The spring had been filled in for safety reasons and required more than two years of excavation to reopen its original flow.

 Peoria Mineral Springs was added to the National Register of Historic Places on March 5, 1982.
 In 1994, the City of Peoria designated the spring and home as a Historic Local Landmark.

-In 2010, Tobias T. Traynor, son of Charles Traynor Jr., acquired the spring and home.
-He revived small-scale bottling operations, offering mineral-rich spring water in 5-gallon glass carboys and BPA-free jugs.
-The water undergoes light carbon filtration and ultraviolet sterilization before bottling.
+In 2010, Tobias T. Traynor, son of Charles Traynor Jr., acquired the spring and residence.
+Small-scale bottling operations were reintroduced, with water offered in 5-gallon BPA-free containers and 1-liter bottles.
+The water is processed using carbon filtration and ultraviolet sterilization prior to bottling.

-A hand-tended lavender field, located just down the hill from the spring, blooms each spring and summer.
-Introduced in the 21st century as part of the site's ongoing stewardship, the bundles are hand-harvested and occasionally offered alongside the water.
+A lavender field located downslope from the spring blooms seasonally and was introduced in the 21st century.
+The field is maintained as part of the property, and bundles are occasionally offered.